-He told them of the Algonquin braves-the hunters of the
+He told them of the Algonquin braves-the hunters of the wild,

-Of how the Indian mother in the forest rocks her child; Of how, poor souls! they fancy, in every living thing Λ spirit good or evil, that claims their worshipping; Or how they brought their sick and maim'd for him to
+Oi how the Indian mother in the forest rocks her child;

+Of how, poor souls! they fancy, in every living thing

+A spirit good or evil, that claims their worshipping;

+Of how they brought their sick and maim'd for him to breathe upon,

-And of the wonders wrought for them through the Gospel
+And of the wonders wrought for them through the Gospel of St. John.118

-He told them of the river whose mighty current gave Its freshness, for a hundred leagues, to Ocean's briny wave; He told them of the glorious scene presented to his sight, What time he rear'd the cross and crown on Hochelaga's
+He told them of the river whose mighty current gave

+Its freshness, for a hundred leagues, to Ocean's briny wave; He told them, of the glorious scene presented to his sight.

+What time he rear'd the cross and crown on Hochelaga's height,

-And of the fortress cliff that keeps of Canada the key, And they welcomed back Jacques Cartier from his perils
+And of the fortress cliff that keeps of Canada the key,

+And they welcomed back Jacques Cartier from his perils over sea.